Frequently Asked Questions

 Members who desire a deeper involvement in UPAC Cinema can run for an officer position.
 Officers are elected at the end of the Fall semester.
 Officers have additional duties and responsibilities beyond those of the general members.

 All members who fullfill an 8 show/semester requirement are entitled to member benefits.
-These benefits include: 25¢ off concessions while working, free food (generally pizza or Chinese) on nights they work, one free ticket to each non-Club-sponsored movie for that member's own use, admission to each movie's preview conducted by the QP a day or two before the show, and entry into the semesterly poster lottery.
+These benefits include: 25¢ off concessions while working, free food (generally pizza or Chinese) on nights they work, admission to each movie's preview conducted by the QP a day or two before the show, and entry into the semesterly poster lottery.

 How can I join UPAC Cinema?

 Joining is very easy.
 UPAC Cinema will have a table at the annual Activities Fair in the first week of the fall semester.
 There, you can sign up for Cinema's mailing list, and you will be notified of the date and time of our first meeting.
-If you cannot make the Activities Fair, or you want to join after the fair, simply come to any of our movies in DCC 308.
+If you cannot make the Activities Fair, or you want to join after the fair, simply join our discord at https://discord.gg/SaAAN2Espf.
 Ask to speak to an officer, and express your interest in joining.

 There are no membership dues or fees of any kind for being a member of UPAC Cinema.
 You can work as little or as often as you wish (though to receive benefits, you must fulfil an eight-show requirement - see above).